Anway-Agte/SteveMaverick/README.md

 ### Hi there 👋

-🔭 I’m currently working on Django and React Native projects 🌱 I’m currently learning Data Science , R , React and Linear Algebra 👯 I’m looking to collaborate on almost anything , feel free to reach out !
+🔭 I’m currently working on Django and React Native projects \
+🌱 I’m currently learning Data Science , R , React and Linear Algebra \
+👯 I’m looking to collaborate on almost anything , feel free to reach out ! \
+:email: You can reach me at : anway.agte@gmail.com